kevinrue/xaringan_nextgen_omics_2021/transcript.md

 ## Slide 3

-iSEE uses the RStudio shiny R package, and won the 1st prize of the RStudio Shiny contest in 2019 for "Most technically impressive" app among more than 100 submissions.
+iSEE uses the RStudio shiny R package, and won the 1st prize of the world-wide RStudio Shiny contest in 2019 for "Most technically impressive" app among more than 100 submissions.

 ## Slide 4